Fauna of Nevada: Mammals

-More than 61 species of mammals live in Nevada, where most of the land mammals live in the more vegetated areas in northwestern parts of the state.
-While most of the state has mammals adapted to the dry desert climate, the area around Lake Tahoe and Pyramid Lake has forests and mammals such as the American black bear, beavers, otters, skunks and raccoons.
+More than 61 species of mammals live in Nevada, and live in the greener northwestern parts of the state.
+While most of the state has mammals adapted to the dry desert climate, the area around Lake Tahoe and Pyramid Lake has forests habitable for American black bears, beavers, otters, skunks and raccoons.

 The desert bighorn sheep is the official state animal and is found in most of Nevada's mountainous desert.
 The desert bighorn is smaller than the Rocky Mountain bighorn sheep but has a wider horn spread.
 The population of desert bighorn sheep are blooming; while it was 1500 in 1960, the population has increased to almost 5300 by the 1990s.
 The mountain bighorn sheep can go for extended periods of time without drinking water.
 With their unique padded hooves, bighorns are able to climb the steep terrain of the Nevadan desert.
 Desert bighorn sheep also have keen eyesight to detect predators such as bobcats, mountain lions and coyotes.

 Other mammals in Nevada are the Merriam's shrew, white-tailed antelope squirrel, cactus mouse, gray fox, mustang horse, kit fox, kangaroo rat, mountain cottontail, desert bighorn sheep, pack rat, Townsend's big-eared bat, coyotes, collared peccary, Rocky Mountain goat, pronghorn, wild donkeys, mountain lion, raccoons, Ring-tailed cat, American black bear, striped skunk, short-tailed weasel, badger, lynx, Sierra Nevada red fox, grey wolf, western jumping mouse, lodgepole chipmunk, American beaver, Yuma bat, and several others.